MSClark/my-sick-fits/java_notes.md

 class variable is specific to a class and is static instance variable is specific to an instance of a class

+double and long not allowed in switch statements

 cant manipulate instance variables in a static context such as a method with a static signature

 default for char is a space